MaciejGawel/strangler/assignment.md

 - system configuration
 - performed tests

-Prepare a *pdf* file that contains all the required details and dashboard screenshots.
+Prepare a *pdf* file that contains all required details and dashboard screenshots.

 [1]: https://zipkin.io/